 Regular cleansing of our bodies to get rid of toxins has become an absolute necessity.
-Explore ways in which you can minimise our toxic environment.
+Explore ways in which you can minimise the effect of our toxic environment.

 No matter where we live and how healthy we think we are, we cannot get away from our toxic environment.
 It’s important to be mindful of what we are exposed to, in what form it is found and to commit to living a clean life.
-It is wise to detox at least twice a year.
+It is wise to detox at least twice a year, or as soon as you have been exposed to environmental toxins, become aware of a parasitic load or your body starts to do so naturally.
+Often regular headaches and or nausea, may be a sign that the liver is struggling.

 Ideally a detox programme should be undertaken in consultation with a health-care practitioner and developed individually, determined by your gender, genetics, lifestyle, nutritional status, the medication you are taking and the environment you live and work in.
 If you suffer from chronic fatigue syndrome, auto-immune disease or cancer, detoxing with the help of a medical professional is essential.